vebis/datadomain-recovery/README.md

 ## Other bits
 I cracked the grub password with hashcat in a couple of hours.
 It is **ddrc0s**.
-After that I googled the password and found a [tutorial](https://www.wikihow.com/Access-the-Bios,-Grub-Boot-Menu-and-Bash-Shell-of-a-Data-Domain-Appliance) to get to the bash without modifying the initrd.
+After that I googled the password and found a [tutorial](https://www.wikihow.com/Access-the-Bios,-Grub-Boot-Menu-and-Bash-Shell-of-a-Data-Domain-Appliance) to get to the bash without modifying the initrd (by appending **goto-bash** at the end of the kernel command line).
-I did not play around with this way as of yet.
-But there will always as next downtime of our precious DataDomains.
+I gave it a try and it did not work for me.